nicholasyager/overgrown-to-thriving/presentation.md

 ![bg right 75%](assets/profile_pic.png)

 <!--
 I'm Nicholas Yager!
-I'm a Principal Analytics Engineer at HusSpot and today I'm going to talk with you about dbt projects and gardens.
+I'm a Principal Analytics Engineer at HubSpot, and previously I've and today I'm going to talk with you about dbt projects and gardens.
 -->

 ---